Call Keith, (480) 467-8090

 Powerful Copper solvents are usually unnecessary but use carefully if needed.
 PCR uses Butches Boreshine solvent.

 ALWAYS use a proper bore-guide, graphite cleaning rod, brass or aluminum patch loop and/or jag, and bronze brushes with an aluminum twisted core.
 Tilt your rifle slightly muzzle down when cleaning.
 Non-chlorinated brake cleaner works well for cleaning off Bronze Brushes.
 We don't use nylon brushes for cleaning our bores.
+Never spin the bronze brush in the bore (don't twist it in the bore, like by using a drill gun for example.)
+Only run the brush lengthwise down the bore, while wet with solvent.
+Let the brush rotate naturally with the rifling.
+I do about a dozen brush strokes, with a few patches before and after, keeping it wet with solvent when brushing, repeated several times.

 NEVER use any tools containing steel in the barrel.
 NEVER use "bore-snakes" (or anything you pull through the barrel on a rope or wire).

-NEVER allow oil or lubricant to get into your chamber.
-Your bolt action rifle doesn't need oil.
-It will appreciate a thing film of grease on the backs of the recoil lugs(on the bolt) every time the rifle is cleaned, and some grease in the cocking cam / bolt to shroud mating area(the firing pin assembly threads, or lugs, depending on what action you have).
+It will appreciate a thing film of grease on the backs of the recoil lugs (on the bolt), and some grease in the cocking cam / bolt to shroud mating area (the firing pin assembly threads, or lugs, depending on what action you have).
 A light grease like TW25B is good for this.
-Once this area is properly greased it's good for thousands of cycles.
+Once this area is properly greased it's good for quite a while.